xyounggoth/ProyekAnalisisData/README.md

 - wrapt==1.16.0
 - yarg==0.1.9

-  or you can read the
-  '''bash requirements.txt'''
+You can find the required packages listed in the `requirements.txt` file.

 ## Instalasi Dependensi
 You can install the necessary dependencies by using pip.
 Run the following command in the terminal: